bigbadcon/bbc-11ty/src/hotel.md

 ---
 layout: ''
 title: Hotel
-description: ''
+description: Big Bad Con will be hosted at the Hyatt Regency San Francisco Airport
 ogImage: "/images/hyatt-768x419.jpg"

 ---
-## Where will it be?

 Big Bad Con will be hosted by the

-Hyatt Regency San Francisco Airport
+**Hyatt Regency San Francisco Airport**
 1333 Old Bayshore Hwy
 Burlingame, CA 94010